-Most U.S. law schools do not provide financial aid for international LL.M. students.
+Most U.S. law schools do not provide financial aid for international LLM students.
 Lewis & Clark is an exception to this rule.
-Highly qualified LL.M. applicants may receive tuition scholarships (up to a maximum of 50% of tuition costs depending on financial need).
-You will need to complete a Certificate of Financial Responsibility in addition to providing a letter explaining your needs.
+Highly qualified LLM applicants may receive tuition scholarships (up to a maximum of 50% of tuition costs depending on financial need).
+You will need to provide a letter explaining your needs.
 Obtaining a scholarship award from Lewis & Clark may help you obtain additional grants from other sources.
+Please note that we do not offer scholarships for anything beyond tuition such as housing, travel, or books.
 For more ideas about funding sources, visit LLM Guide or the International Education Financial Aid website.
-Please note that we do not offer scholarships for anything beyond tuition such as housing, travel or books.

 U.S. visa regulations severely restrict the type of paid work available to international students and their families.
 It may be possible to qualify for some limited kinds of on-campus employment during your studies.
 However, these positions are rare and you should not rely on working on-campus to support your studies.
 For more information about these restrictions, and about legal employment opportunities, consult our International Students and Scholars Office.

 How can I obtain a study visa to the United States?

 Lewis & Clark also maintains an International Students and Scholars Office to provide assistance and advice to our international students.
 This office provides a wide variety of services, including assisting students in obtaining visas to study in the U.S. It is important for you to stay in touch with this office throughout the application and arrival process so that we can make your transition into the United States as easy as possible.

 Can I bring my family with me?